 The test contains 20 true/false questions.
 The score is calculated as you go along.
 This site accompanies the authors' textbook, "Finite Mathematics," one chapter of which is on game theory.
 It has been produced by Stefan Waner and Steven R. Costenoble of Hofstra University.

-Four multiple-choice questions about mixed strategy equilibria are presented in this interactive self-test.
+Nine multiple-choice questions about mixed strategy equilibria are presented in this interactive self-test.

 Current and past materials from an introductory Game Theory course.
 It includes recommended readings, problem sets, a 95-page PDF booklet of lecture notes, and past exam papers with answers.